Families of 9 killed in SC church settle with feds over gun

 The FBI has acknowledged that Roof’s drug possession arrest should have prevented him from buying a gun.

-Speaking with AP in Washington ahead of the news conference, Pinckney’s eldest daughter recalled the night of the shooting and said she was committed to maintaining her father’s legacy, who died when she was 11.
+Speaking with AP in Washington ahead of the news conference, Pinckney’s eldest daughter recalled the night of the shooting and said she was committed to maintaining the legacy of her father, who died when she was 11.

-“I’ve done whatever I can to keep his memory alive and to carry on his legacy throughout my life,” Eliana Pinckney, 11, told AP.

 The deal, which was reached earlier this month, is still pending a judge’s approval, Sellers said.

-Note: This story has been corrected to show the age of the pastor’s daughter is 17, not 11.